February 7th, 2018

-Simulation technology has developed in close relationship with the computer industry and engineering processes.
-Associated with the process manufacturing industries, simulation was mainly used as a tool to increase the production capacity.
+Computer simulation technology has developed in close relation with both the computer industry and engineering processes.
+Associated with the process manufacturing industries, simulation has been customarily used as a tool to increase the production capacity.

-At the beginning, however, computer simulation was not a very accessible tool: a too long simulation process, large ambiguity of resulting models, too many specialists needed, very expensive associated costs.
-Until the large adoption of computing algorithms in 70’s, industrial engineers hear about simulation in schools but rarely applied.
+In the early stages, computer simulation was not very accessible; a lengthy process, the ambiguity of resulting models, and a large number of required specialists resulted in prohibitively expensive associated costs.
+Until the wide-scale adoption of computing algorithms in 1970’s, industrial engineers learn about computer simulation models in schools but rarely apply them.

-Computing development and modern programming language, visualization tools and graphics development had a huge impact on the evolution of simulation technology.
-Easy-to-use modelling became more accessible, hard to believe a few years ago.
+Development in computing, modern programming language, visualization tools, and graphics have had a huge impact on the evolution of simulation technology.

-1943 – ENIAC (Electronic Numerical Integrator And Computer), the first digital machinery construction started in secret at the Moore School of Electrical Engineering, University of Pennsylvania, having as main goal ballistic trajectory calculation ;
+1943 – ENIAC (Electronic Numerical Integrator and Computer) was the first digital machinery construction and started in secret at the Moore School of Electrical Engineering, University of Pennsylvania.
+Its main goal was ballistic trajectory calculation ;

-1945 – Jon Von Neumann developed “merge sort” algorithm, integrated into one of the first computer simulation program running on the DVAC (Electronic Discrete Variable Automatic Computer) ;
+1945 – Jon Von Neumann developed the “merge sort” algorithm, which was integrated with one of the first computer simulation programs running on the DVAC (Electronic Discrete Variable Automatic Computer) ;

 1952 – John McLeod, a pioneer in modern simulation, founded the first Simulation Council, known today as Society for Computer Simulation (SCS) ;

-1961 – IBM presented the “Gordon Simulator” to Norden (systems design company), a tool used to design the system to distribute weather information to general aviation ;
+1961 – IBM presented the “Gordon Simulator” to Norden (systems design company), which comprised a tool used to design a system to distribute weather information to general aviation ;

 1964 – CACI Products Company released SIMSCRIPT, a powerful free-form simulation language designed to simplify writing programs for simulation models, used especially in inventory simulations ;

-1967 – Norwegian Computer Center developed language Simula67 ;
+1967 – Norwegian Computer Center developed the language Simula67 ;

 1967 – Continuous System Simulation Language (CSSL) was developed by the Society for Computer Simulation ;

-1979 – Alan Pritsker develops the first version of SLAM, a FORTRAN based computer simulation language;
+1979 – Alan Pritsker developed the first version of SLAM, a FORTRAN based computer simulation language;

-2008 – NASA released a Standard for development of Models and Simulations;
+2008 – NASA released the Standard for Development of Models and Simulations;

-2012 – Barna Szabo and Ricardo Actis introduced Simulation governance as technical requirements for mechanical design ;
+2012 – Barna Szabo and Ricardo Actis introduced simulation governance as a technical requirement for mechanical design ;

-2013 – SimScale officially released a cloud-based 3D engineering simulation platform ;
+2013 – SimScale officially released the world’s first and only 100% web-based engineering simulation platform ;

 Today’s modern versions of simulation technology regularly provide a set of features: